GitLab container registry administration

 note

-The next-generation container registry is now available for upgrade and testing on self-managed instances as a beta feature.
+The next-generation container registry is now available for upgrade on self-managed instances.
 This upgraded registry supports online garbage collection, and has significant performance and reliability improvements.

 With the GitLab container registry, every project can have its own space to store Docker images.